ASIA MARKETS: Asia-Pacific Markets Slide After Wall Street Stumbles

 ADVERTISEMENT

+Valuations and volumes have surged above average recently, which means global markets could be primed to reverse course, said Robert Gillam, chief executive of McKinley Capital, an Alaska-based investment management firm that oversees $6.4 billion in assets.

+"Am I worried for the immediate term?
+Sure," he said.
+"The world is definitely due for a pullback."

 Capital Economics said emerging-market stocks' "flying start" to 2018 isn't likely to last.
-"We forecast that China's economy will slow in the coming months," it said, adding that it is unlikely that growth rebounds in smaller emerging-market economies like Brazil will pick up the slack.
+"We forecast that China's economy will slow in the coming months," it said, adding that it is unlikely that growth rebounds in smaller emerging-market economies such as Brazil will pick up the slack.

-Korea's Kospi , after hitting three-straight record closing highs, was down 0.4%.
-Taiwan shares were lower as well.

-Elsewhere, President Donald Trump will deliver his first State of the Union address in about 24 hours and 10-year Treasury yields are at their highest level in nearly four years, at just higher than 2.7%.
+Elsewhere, President Donald Trump will deliver his first State of the Union address in less than 24 hours and 10-year Treasury yields, recently at 2.72%, are at their highest in nearly four years.
+The yield on 10-year German government bonds, known as bunds, was last at 0.69%, the highest level in almost three years.

 American inflation data for December fell below its target and showed a slight loss in momentum.
 Still, Fed-fund futures were showing no chance of a rate increase by the Federal Open Market Committee; its two-day meeting begins Tuesday.
 The next increase isn't expected until March.